iharAntanovich/new-order-project/README.md

 # About the project
 With it, you can manage orders.
-Namely add, delete, change.
+The order includes name, price and quantity.
+Both ready-made collected orders can come, which we can directly edit, and collected by us from scratch.
+You can also mark orders as completed or delete each one altogether.

 # Built With